improbable-research/keanu/docs/doc_templates/save-and-load.md

 {% snippet LoadFromJSON %}
 ```

-### Python Save Examples
+### Python Saving Examples

-Saving a model in Python is also reasonabl easy requiring you construct your saver and pass it a fully qualified
+Saving a model in Python is also straightforward requiring only that you construct your saver and pass it a fully
-file name and the network to save (along with an optional metadata map).
-An example for each of the savers is given
+qualified file name and the network to save (along with an optional metadata map).
+An example for each of the savers
-below:
+is given below:

 ```python
 {% snippet PythonSaveSnippet %}
 ```

-### Python Load Example
+### Python Loading Examples

 Once again, networks can be loaded using Python API via the JSON or Protobuf Loader objects.
 Example below: